Decision problems on geometric tilings: Aperiodic Wang tilesets from aperiodic geometric tilesets

 In this section, we present a folklore construction to define a Wang tileset from a purely geometric subshift in some cases.
 This is relatively orthogonal to Section \ref{sec:dominoUndec} where we show how to simulate Wang tilesets in symbolic-geometric tilings on arbitrary shapes.

-This construction was first used in \cite[\S 11.1]{grunbaum1987} for Kite-and-Darts Penrose tilings to produce an aperiodic Wang tileset of $32$ tiles, and left as exercise (11.1.2) for rhombus Penrose tilings to produce an aperiodic Wang tileset of $24$ tiles; full details on this latter case can be found in \cite[\S 5]{jang2021}.
+This construction was first used in \cite[\S 11.1]{grunbaum1987} for Kite-and-Darts Penrose tilings to produce an aperiodic Wang tileset of $32$ tiles, and left as an exercise (11.1.2) for rhombus Penrose tilings to produce an aperiodic Wang tileset of $24$ tiles; full details on this latter case can be found in \cite[\S 5]{jang2021}.
 We give an overview of this construction, in particular to shed light on geometric and combinatorial conditions that make it work.
+We give a somewhat formal statement below.
+We state the result and present the construction for rhombus tilings, though it can be applied to other shapes e.g. the Kites-and-Darts.

+\begin{theorem}[folklore] Let $\shapeset$ be a finite set of rhombus shapes and $\tileset$ a finite labelled tileset on $\shapeset$.
+Let $\subshift$ be an edge-to-edge $\tileset$ nearest-neighbour subshift of finite type, that is, defined by finitely many forbidden patterns made of two edge-adjacent tiles.
+If there exists a shape $\shape_0 \in \shapeset$ such that $\shape_0$ is uniformly recurrent in $\subshift$, then there exists a Wang tileset $\tileset_{\subshift,t_0}$ whose subshift of valid tilings is orbit-equivalent to $X$.